Blue Cash Everyday Card from American Express

 That’s like getting automatic coupons every time you shop.

-In late September 2017, American Express made two notable improvements to Blue Cash Everyday.
-First, the issuer boosted the sign-up offer to $150 from $100 for those who spend $1,000 within the first three months of card ownership.
+In late September 2017, American Express made a notable improvement to Blue Cash Everyday.
+The issuer boosted the sign-up offer to $150 from $100 for those who spend $1,000 within the first three months of card ownership.

 Add one to the plus column for this card’s automatic cash-back benefits and another for the lack of pesky rotating categories to keep track of.

 That being said, there are a number of cash-back cards we rate higher, either because they offer a flat cash-back rate on all spending that we deem a better value or because they don’t penalize travelers who spend outside the U.S. with a foreign transaction fee.
 AmEx charges a 2.7% fee on all foreign spending.

 This card also isn’t a good fit for those who frequently take public transportation or don’t cook much (we’re looking at you urban dwellers).
 Also, anyone who tends to carry a large balance every month may find that a card with a lower APR might save them more over time than the cash-back benefit of this card.

 Who should get this card